JustSomeGuy2000/Minecards/Docs.md

 "end of turn": Called at the end of the attack phase "start of turn": Called at the start of the turn, in the function start_of_turn() "on death": Called when health is 0
+    These can return a single value.
+If False, the mob does not die.
 "on hurt": Called when health decreases
+    These take an extra parameter "damage", how much damage the Mob took.
 "on attack": Called when this attacks
+    These take an extra parameter "original", the original attack tuple These return a modified attak tuple.
 "on this turn: Called at the start of this mob's move "end this turn": Called immediately after this mob's move "when played": Called immediately
 "always": Checks all the time
 "on action": Called when an ability, or attack activates

-# Effect format and return requirements
+# Actionable format and return requirements
 ## Attacks:
 Attacks take 4 arguments: origin, target, player and noattack.
 Origin is the attacking mob.